Nathan Beaulieu: Professional

 During his fourth year with the Jets, in the 2020–21 season, Beaulieu was traded to the Pittsburgh Penguins in exchange for a conditional 2022 seventh-round draft pick on March 21, 2022.

 As a free agent from the Penguins having not featured for the club, Beaulieu went unsigned over the summer.
 He initially joined the Anaheim Ducks on a professional tryout (PTO) in preparation for the season before agreeing to a one-year, $850,000 contract following a successful training camp on October 1, 2022.
 In his lone season with the Ducks, Beaulieu added just 4 assists through 52 regular season games from the blueline.

 Leaving the Ducks as a free agent, Beaulieu for the second consecutive season was signed to a PTO, accepting an invitation to the Carolina Hurricanes' training camp on August 22, 2023.
 Despite this, Beaulieu would ultimately sign overseas with EHC Kloten of the Swiss-based National League (NL) for the 2023–24 season.

 On June 28, 2024, Beaulieu joined Barys Astana of the Kontinental Hockey League (KHL) on a one-year contract.
 On October 18 of the same year, following just 8 appearances with Barys, Beaulieu was suddenly released by the club along with fellow North American ex-NHLers Michael McLeod and Will Butcher.
-Beaulieu was later signed to a contract with Slovakian club, HC Nové Zámky of the Tipos Extraliga, however did not feature with the club.
+Beaulieu was later signed to a contract with Slovak club, HC Nové Zámky of the Tipos Extraliga, however did not feature with the club.

 He announced his retirement from professional hockey following 13 professional seasons on July 23, 2025.